Body art tattooing businesses and tattooists who operate in NSW have to be licensed with NSW Fair Trading.

 The licence application forms have more detail about the specific requirements for tattooist and operator licences, which are available from the Forms section of the Fair Trading website.

-For existing tattoo parlour operators and tattooists:
+For existing tattoo parlour operators and tattooists, who do not have a licence:

 For new tattoo parlour operators: